hardlyneutral/buddypress-registration-groups/readme.txt

 * First version!

 == Upgrade Notice ==

+= 1.1.1 =
+* Added an option to display groups as radio buttons.
+Safe to upgrade.

 = 1.1.0 =
 * Tested plugin as functional with WordPress 4.4 and BuddyPress 2.4.2.
 Safe to upgrade.